 The Rebbe smiled and responded, “People come to Kotzk to find themselves!
 I can help you with that.”

-Having a successful, more enjoyable life goes hand in hand with determining who you are.
+Having a successful, more enjoyable life goes hand in hand with determining your own identity.

 The Rebbe of Kotzk is quoted as saying-

 “If I am I because I am I, and you are you because you are you, then I am I and you are you.

 But if I am I because you are you and you are you because I am I, then I am not I and you are not you!”

 If you want, you can define yourself by your Job, accomplishments, beliefs, nationality, religion, or an experience but I think we are much more complicated than that.
 I think we are better than that.